 Quick Tip: Embrace the Crazy

 Yesterday we were embracing life's chaos.
-Today we're embracing bad home design.
+Today it's time to embrace the crazy of bad home design to get better organized.

 Disclaimer: this DOES NOT mean that we *endorse* bad home design.